-Often, sales leadership will have a rough idea of what these figures are and what reports are relevant for the business.
-But it's unlikely they have the technical knowledge to build these reports in the CRM.
+Often, sales leadership will have a rough idea of what these figures are and what reports are relevant to the business.
+However, they are unlikely to have the technical knowledge to build these reports in the CRM.
 Sales enablement professionals usually bridge this gap.

 These reports can often highlight problems in the sales process that leadership needs to address.
 For example, if the reports show reps have booked a lot of demos but haven't closed many deals, you need to review your demo process.

 Making these types of observations can be done in a sales process audit.
-This is an in-depth, data-backed analysis of your sales process that reveals areas where you can improve.
-Our advice is that you conduct an audit before designing a sales enablement approach, so that your decisions are based on sales methods that work.
+This in-depth, data-backed sales process analysis reveals areas where you can improve.
+Our advice is that you conduct an audit before designing a sales enablement approach so that your decisions are based on sales methods that work.

 Sales enablement content to create

 Marketers might not be the only people in your company who produce content.
 In fact, at some companies, sales reps and sales support employees create much more content than marketing.